jmuehlig/perf-cpp/docs/sampling.md

 * Read from the results by `sample_record.stream_id().value()`

 ### Period
+Period at the time of capturing the sample (the Kernel might adjust the period).

 * Request by `sampler.values().period(true);`
 * Read from the results by `sample_record.period().value();`